Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Method

-where $X_{\text{scan}}$ be the set of scanned albedo texture.
+The loss function for training the texture normalization model is constructed as $ \mathcal{L}_{\text{N-rec}}=\Ex{x\in X_{\text{scan}}}\big[\|N(x,C(x))-x\|_2\big], $ where $X_{\text{scan}}$ is the set of scanned albedo textures.
 During training, we additionally augment the input with albedo images that do not contain lighting and optimize the network to produce identical output to the input in this situation.

 The overall training procedure is shown in \Cref{fig:norm_train}.
 As commonly done in unpaired image-to-image translation, a patch-based discriminator is employed to ensure that the translated image is in the target domain, trained with the binary cross entropy loss.
-For adversarial training the distribution of skin color of the normalized synthesized textures is optimized to match that of the scanned textures, so when normalizing a synthesized texture, the skin color is drawn randomly from the set of skin colors of the scanned textures.
+For adversarial training, the distribution of skin color of the normalized synthesized textures is optimized to match that of the scanned textures, so when normalizing a synthesized texture, the skin color is drawn randomly from the set of skin colors of the scanned textures.
 Let $D_\text{N}$ be the discriminator and $X_{\text{syn}}$ the set of synthetic textures.
 The Discriminator's loss and the normalization model's adversarial loss are:

 Additionally, we need to ensure that when normalizing a synthesized texture, the output does have the same skin color as the provided skin color:

 $N$ and $D_\text{N}$ are then trained using: